 The activities have culminated in the successful and aligned Regional Association Sessions where the new structures of the RA Management Groups and regional association subsidiary bodies are now harmonized and closely resemble the structures of the new constituent bodies of the Organization, creating more synergy for enhanced engagement and implementation of regional priorities in alignment with WMO Congress and Executive Council decisions and resolutions, whilst also taking into consideration the unique regional characteristics.

 The Secretariat structure has also been strengthened through the recruitment of technical coordinators for both Services and Infrastructure, with the primary purpose of supporting the work and activities of the regional technological bodies relevant to services and infrastructure, including the production of technical documents for regional meetings, organizing and supporting expert group meetings, seminars, etc. The technical coordinators are placed in the RAF, RAP and RAM regional offices under the co-supervision of the regional directors and directors of Services and Infrastructure.
-In addition, the MSD department is placing interns in the Regional Offices and at WMO headquarters to support the CPDB Unit, technical coordinators and Members in relevant information management activities as well as in updating the regional web pages on the Community Platform with vital information for Members.
+In addition, the MSD department is placing interns in the Regional Offices and at WMO headquarters to support the Country Profile Database (CPDB)[P. Endersby] Unit, technical coordinators and Members in relevant information management activities as well as in updating the regional web pages on the Community Platform with vital information for Members.
 Furthermore, an ongoing review of the effectiveness of the regional and representative offices may offer opportunities for further strengthening regional offices, and thus contribute to increased capacity of the regional offices to provide support to Members.

 Furthermore, meetings of the technical commissions (TCs) and Presidents of Regional Associations (PRA) have been convened on the side lines of the statutory body meetings to further improve the coordination between the TCs and the Regional Associations.
 An additional meeting was also convened by the Assistant Secretary-General with PRAs and PTCs on the side lines of EC-75 in June 2022, to further strengthen this cooperation.